Luc-S/Toon-HASS/README.md

 - 6 scenes
 - 5 switches

 I know there is still some space left but I'm going to create a little numpad to control my alarm system.
-As this alarm system is pretty uncommon I didn't include it in this github (also I haven't built it yet :) )
+As this alarm system is pretty uncommon I didn't include it in this github (also I haven't built it yet :) ).
+I'm not a developer so I'm sure the code isn't what it should be, if you have any remarks or hints/tips about some pieces of code please let me know.

 How to install: